 WHEN WILL WE KNOW IF DESMOID TUMORS HAVE A NEW CODE?

 This is the beginning of what may be a long, deliberative process.
 We will keep you updated as we hear more on the committee’s decision.
-If accepted, the code will go into effect October 2022.
+If accepted, the news will be public in April and the code will officially go into effect October 2023.